UniversalAptronym/Hearth-Box/README.md

 This guide will show you how to set up a "Hearth Box".
 A Hearth Box is a device you physically own, which hosts a secure, end-to-end encrypted, self-hosted server accessible on the worldwide web.
 What this means is that you and others can communicate through it via text, voice, and video chat, on your personal computers and mobile devices, without censorship and without anyone intercepting and reading your communications en-route.
 A Hearth Box also enables cloud storage of your personal data, which likewise cannot be censored or spied on by third parties.
 Finally, as an extra perk, a Hearth Box can help filter some internet ads which standard ad-blockers may miss.

-(left) An example of a Hearth Box. (right) An example of one of the communication platforms hosted on a Hearth Box
+(left) An example of a Hearth Box. (right) An example of one of the communication platforms which can be hosted on a Hearth Box.

 <img src="Media_Repository/Raspberry_Pi_5_and_SSD_enclosed.jpg" alt="Enclosed Pi 5 and SSD" title="Enclosed Pi 5 and SSD" width="40%"/> <img src="Media_Repository/Nextcloud_Talk_Example.png" alt="Nextcloud talk example" title="Nextcloud talk example" width="50%"/>